Harboring ambitions: Gulf states scramble for Somalia

 However, the money could also destabilize the country further by deepening tensions between the central government, aligned with Turkey and Qatar, and Puntland and Somaliland, which both receive money from the UAE.

-“These investments are having a detrimental effect on our political stability and worsening the relationship between our federal government and the regions,” said former deputy national security adviser Hussein Sheikh-Ali.
+“These investments are having a detrimental effect on our political stability and worsening the relationship between our federal government and the regions,” said former national security adviser Hussein Sheikh-Ali.

 “This could cause a constitutional crisis that only al Shabaab will benefit from.”